oriolbustos/t1d-data-based-digital-twin/README.md

 - Select the **Python 3.10 virtual environment** you just created as the kernel.
 - Install ipykernel when prompted to do (will be done automatically usually).
-- Run the notebooks/scripts on the `workshops` folders from there.
+- Run the notebooks/scripts on the `notebooks` folders from there.

 ---